anthonyhtyao/varnaapi/README.md

 v.add_aux_bp(0, 9, color='red')
 ```

-!!! note "The VARNA API is 0-indexed unlike VARNA, which is 1-indexed."
+Note: The VARNA API is 0-indexed unlike VARNA, which is 1-indexed.

 ## Credits
 Please kindly cite VARNA [supporting manuscript](https://doi.org/10.1093/bioinformatics/btp250) if you use VARNA API in your research.